Boundary Effects on the Controllability of Coupled KdV Systems: Exact Controllability

 \section{Exact Controllability}

 In this section, we first use the observability inequalities proved in the previous section to study the linear controllability of the system \eqref{kdvlin}-\eqref{kdvlinconditions} with different combinations of boundary controls.
-Next, the local controllability of the full system is derived by means of a fixed point argument.
+Next, the local controllability of the full system is derived by employing a fixed point argument.

-We initiate our study assuming that the paramenter $r\neq 0$.
-This case involves a higher difficulty, since we need to consider new strategy for dealing with the whole system.
-Indeed, as point out in the proof of Proposition \ref{linearNonr}, when $r=0$ it is possible to investigate the controllability-observability of the linear system by studying a single KdV equation.
+We initiate our study assuming that the parameter $r\neq 0$.
+This case involves a higher difficulty since we need to consider a new strategy for dealing with the whole system.
+Indeed, as pointed out in the proof of Proposition \ref{linearNonr}, when $r=0$ it is possible to investigate the controllability-observability of the linear system by studying a single KdV equation.
 We discuss the case where $r= 0$ in section \ref{furthercommentsopenproblems}.